Homosexuality and bisexuality

-- 1948: Alfred C, Kinsey published a book -- presumably the first of the Kinsey Reports: "Sexual Behavior in the Human Male."
+- 1948: Alfred C, Kinsey published a book: "Sexual Behavior in the Human Male."
 According to Factbrowser.com, Kinsey wrote:

 "10 percent of the males are more or less exclusively homosexual for at least three years between the ages of 16 and 55, but that only four percent were exclusively homosexual throughout their lives, after the onset of adolescence."

 Many gay-positive groups zeroed in on the 10 percent figure and used it widely in their publications starting in the 1960's.
 The number is still occasionally heard today.
 For example, a leading LGB clothing, calendar, and greeting card store on the Internet has the URL www.10percent.com

 - 2002-AUG: Gallup®

 conducted a poll among U.S. adults to determine their estimates of the percentage of lesbians and gays in the U.S. population.
 They believed, on average, that:

 - 22.0% of female adults were lesbian.
 1

 Gallup and other polling agencies often ask somewhat ambiguous questions on topics related to religion, morality and human sexuality.
 This survey, and a similar one in 2011 show this.